Group Denies Defrauding 2,000 Women - THISDAYLIVE

 She called on women in the state to disregard the statement, saying that: “Governor Masari is fully in support of our activities.
 We met him and said that he is not aware of such statement and he advised us to go ahead with our activities”.

-Meanwhile, effort made by THISDAY to reach the Senior Special Adviser to the state governor on media, Malumfashi, on whether his boss was not aware of the said statement was unsuccessful, as his telephone lines were not reachable at the time of going to press.
+Meanwhile, effort made by THISDAY to reach the Senior Special Adviser to the state governor on media, Malumfashi, on whether his boss was not aware of the said statement was unsuccessful, as his telephone lines were not reachable.